facette/docs/content/docs/api.md

 groups:
    - "docs"
 groups_weight: 50
-description: "Documentation of the RESTful API comming along with Facette web front-end"
+description: "Documentation of the RESTful API exposed by the Facette back-end and used by the web front-end"
 keywords:
    - "api"
    - "catalog"